SeasoulChris/apollo/fueling/control/dynamic_model/lwoi_localization/readme.md

       $ conda env update --prune -f /apollo/modules/data/fuel/conda/py36-pyro.yaml
       $ conda activate fuel-py36-pyro
       ```
-    Note: the `fuel-py36-pyro` is a little different from the regualr `fuel-py36` environment.
+    Note: the `fuel-py36-pyro` is a little different from the regular `fuel-py36` environment.
 The former one includes some special version setting which matches the current `pyro-ppl` version.

 ## Download Sensor and Groundtruth Data